Mr-Wood-CS/BGE-Computing-Science/docs/S3/Databases-and-SQL/Databases-and-SQL-Assessment.md

 3. Show the title, genre, and price of all books that cost more than £10.
 (5 marks)

-4. Display all books in alphabetical order by their title.
+4. Find all books written by "George Orwell".
 (5 marks)

+### Task 2: Sorting Data (20 marks)

+Write SQL queries to answer the following:

-5. Find all books written by "George Orwell".
+1. Display all books in alphabetical order by their title.
 (5 marks)

-6. Retrieve the titles and genres of books published before 1950.
+2. Retrieve the details of all books in the "Fiction" genre, sorted by their publication year (oldest to newest).
 (5 marks)

-7. Display the titles of all books that cost exactly £8.49.
+3. List the titles and authors of all books priced between £5 and £10 from low to high.
 (5 marks)

+### Task 3: Analyse Data (20 marks)

+Write SQL queries to answer the following:

-8. List the titles and prices of books with a stock quantity greater than or equal to 10.
+1. Retrieve the titles and genres of books published before 1950.
 (5 marks)

-9. Find all books in the "Fantasy" genre written by "J.R.R.
-Tolkien".
+2. Display the titles of all books that cost exactly £8.49.
 (5 marks)

-10. Find all books with a stock quantity of less than 10.
+3. List the titles and prices of books with a stock quantity greater than or equal to 10.
 (5 marks)

-11. List the titles and authors of all books priced between £5 and £10.
-(5 marks)

-12. Retrieve the details of all books in the "Fiction" genre, sorted by their publication year (oldest to newest).
+4. Find all books with a stock quantity of less than 10.
 (5 marks)

 ## Mark Scheme